jurgenwigg/py3S60/newcore/Doc/faq/design.rst

 ---------------------------------------------------------------------

 Python has a 'with' statement that wraps the execution of a block, calling code on the entrance and exit from the block.
-Some languages have a construct that looks like this::
+Some language have a construct that looks like this::

    with obj: